Crab boat or trawler 65′

 Benefits

-• Proposal of a turnkey custom product;
+• Proposal of a turnkey and customized product;

 • Personalized support at every stage, from design to construction;